philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 - Dynamically update generated notes using new input
 - Compatible with all devices

-I have limited this tool to medical students, residents, and attending physicians, who may request access through the email address linked on my homepage.
-Feedback can be sent to my email address linked on my homepage.
+I am limiting this tool to medical students, residents, and attending physicians, who may request access through the email address linked on my homepage.

 *Do not use this tool in any patient care setting, and do not process real health information.
 Rosetta is a work in progress and was developed as a proof-of-concept.
 Abuse will be logged and reported.*